Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 The disadvantage of this method is that as its output we get a directed acyclic graph (DAG), in which each strongly connected component (SCC) does not take into account node similarities (for example classes) and consists of a mix of nodes.
 As an improvement, we can add a criterion that the SCC should only contain node having similar properties.

-This is the first technique implemented.
-I implemented it just to understand the Knowledge Graph Visual Browser implementation and how it works.
-The idea was to use the graph condensation method and create a new graph consisting of nodes that represent strongly connected components in the original graph.

 ---

 Let's find out what types of layouts exist that are used to present large graphs and can be useful in Knowledge Graph Visual browser.